 10 Tips For Effectively Questioning an Expert Witness

-Whether on direct or cross-examination, questioning an expert witness differs in key ways from questioning lay witnesses.
+Whether on direct or cross-examination, understanding the best questions to ask an expert witness is key.
+Questioning an expert witness differs in key ways from questioning lay witnesses.
 The heart of expert witness testimony is the expert’s opinion and the reasoning behind it – as well as the need to contextualize this opinion within one’s own case.

-Here are some tips for questioning expert witnesses on both direct and cross examination:
+Here are some techniques for questioning expert witnesses on both direct and cross-examination:

 On Direct